 The Peters property is located approximately 80km west-southwest of Bartica, a town in north-central Guyana in which the Essequibo, Mazaruni, and Cuyuni rivers meet, and approximately 140km southwest of Georgetown, the capital and largest city of Guyana, located in the Demerara-Mahaica region.
-The Aremu property comprises ten mining permits located about 60km west of Bartica and south of the Aremu River.
+The Aremu property comprises ten mining permits located about 60km west of Bartica and on the right bank of the Aremu River.